CivicActions/accessibility/_posts/2021-05-21-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 ---
 layout: post
 title:  "Automated web content testing: How we use open source tools to scale inclusive, accessible online content"
-date:   2021-05-07 07:00:00 -0800
+date:   2021-05-21 07:00:00 -0800
 description: Using GitHub and open source technology -- general and text-specific -- we created a continuous text feedback mechanism to help ensure our content meets out standards.
 author: daniel-mundra
 categories:
 image: card-power.png
 ---

-Since launching the [CivicActions Accessibility](https://accessibility.civicactions.com/) website we have had [8 contributors on GitHub](https://github.com/CivicActions/accessibility) and many more helping build out the guide, playbooks, and posts.
+Since launching the [CivicActions Accessibility](https://accessibility.civicactions.com/) website we have had [9 contributors on GitHub](https://github.com/CivicActions/accessibility) and many more helping build out the guide, playbooks, and posts.

-To assist our contributors and ensure that our content is meeting our standards we have enabled automated testing (and some updating) of the text when submitted in a pull request.
+We value openness, agility, inclusiveness, and continuous improvement.
+To assist our contributors and ensure that our content is meeting our values we have enabled automated testing (and some updating) of the text when submitted in a pull request.

 ## The goals

 It is important that this site demonstrates our values and represents an accessible, professional site.
-It is important that we eliminate language that would alienate our audience.
+It is important that we eliminate language that would alienate our audience through insensitive and unclear language.
 Ensuring that our site is consistently built makes it more sustainable to maintain in the long-run.

 Most of these changes are done through plain text editors or directly on GitHub, so many of the conveniences that are built into modern word processing applications aren't available.
 These tools help us keep the quality of our site high.

 This automation is also not full-proof as it doesn't have the context for why a sentence is structured in a certain way or why particular words are used.
-This is another tool in our arsenal to help us with catching terms that might be offensive or less than inclusive, catching long complex sentences that we could rewrite, and so on.
+This is another tool in our arsenal to help us continuously improve, like catching terms that might be offensive or less than inclusive, suggesting we rewrite long complex sentences, and so on.

 ## The technologies